brentbaum/digital-garden-jekyll-template/_notes/setup.md

 To link to another note, you can use multiple syntaxes.
 The following four use the "double-bracket" notation ([view the Markdown source file](https://github.com/maximevaillancourt/digital-garden-jekyll-template/blob/master/_notes/your-first-note.md#link-syntax) to see the underlying syntax).

 - Using the note title: [[a note about cats]]
-- Using the note's filename: [[cats]]
+- Using the note's filename: [[lisbon-haikus]]
 - Using the note's title, with a label: [[A note about cats|link to the note about cats using the note title]]
-- Using the note's filename, with a label: [[cats|link to the note about cats using the note's filename]]
+- Using the note's filename, with a label: [[lisbon-haikus|link to the note about cats using the note's filename]]

 You can organize notes in subdirectories and link them normally.
 For example, the links above all point to the `_notes/animals/cats.md` file.
-Here's another example: [[tigers]].
+Here's another example: [[for-n]].

 Non-latin languages are supported too: [[안녕하세요]].